Effects

 Hazmat effects are special, more complicated effects that are attached to specific narrative dangers.
 “HAZ MAT! ____!”

-Acid: Tag target Equipment, Critical Disable.
+Acid: Tag target Equipment, Obliterate that Equipment (follow the Destroy rule for targeting Equipment).
 Tag target body, Burn.

 Biohazards usually involve being handed an Injury Card.
 The card will describe the effects of the disease, what is required to treat it, and how quickly it advances.
 “BIOHAZARD! ____!”